ykinolab-tokai/AudioSetDownloader/README.md

 ### For Bug

-* If the downloader cannot download normally, **please consider whether the format of the csv file is legal and whether the first four lines have been removed.**
+* If the downloader cannot download normally, **please consider whether the format of the csv file is legal and whether the first 3 lines have been removed.**

 * YouTube videos are not stable, the links in the database may be invalid.
 The data that is finally successfully downloaded and its label data will be saved in the split-pos.csv file.
 Please use this data as a benchmark.